This site uses cookies

 If a Deputy Police and Crime Commissioner is appointed, he/she shall undertake such duties as shall be prescribed by the Commissioner.

-The Chief Executive may make the following decisions subject to the Commissioner being informed in a timely manner after the decision is taken:
+The Chief Executive can make the following decisions if the Commissioner is not available, or by prior consent from the Commissioner, subject to the Commissioner being informed in a timely manner after the decision is taken:

 ID Item